Frequently asked questions regarding the Nordplus Junior programme.

 |Preparatory visits||1 year||At least 2 participants from 2 different countries|

-All projects begin officially 1 August when a new term usually starts.
-If a class exchange or a project/network will run during three terms you should apply for a two-year project.
+All projects begin the earliest when you have received a letter of approval.
+If a class exchange or a developement projects will run during three terms you should apply for a two-year project.

-Yes, it is – but only as partners.
+Yes, but only as partners.
 Only schools within the formal education systems and kindergartens/preschools (public or private) can act as applicants/coordinators in Nordplus Junior.
 You can find other cross-sector activities in Nordplus Horizontal.

 No, it is the coordinating school only that applies and submits the application.